Sagardas72/jfrog-demo/README.md

    arceus805/jfrog-demo:latest
    ```
 4. Browse to http://localhost:8080 on the workstation browser to access the Spring PetClinic Application.
-   > **NOTE**: Incase some other container is using port 8080 (for example, the Jenkins container is exposed over port 8080 in our demo environment), expose the container's port 8080 over some other host port that is not being currently utilized.
+   > **NOTE**: Incase some other container is using port 8080 (for example, the Jenkins container is exposed over port 8080 in our demo environment), expose the container's port 8080 over some other host port that is not being currently utilized.<br />
    ```docker run -d --rm -p 8050:8080 arceus805/jfrog-demo:latest```